snapbrains/goutils/readme.md

-This go project provides the access to dynamodb for the snap projects
+This go project provides a set of utilities for working with Go

 # Build:
 go build